magnifiq/react-contact-list/README.md

 # Purpose and details
--- The purpose of the project was to create an app with contact cards where a user can se info about his contacts.
+-- The purpose of the project was to create an app with contact cards where a user can see information about his/her/their contacts.

 -- React practice